 Introduction / History The Kang of China are a sub-group of the Dai, one of China's 55 officially recognized ethnic minorities.
 Until the 1950s, they were known as the Tai or Thai, and in neighboring countries, they are still called by those names.

-Most of the Kang live in the southwestern corner of the Yunnan province, near the Laotian border.
+Most of the Kang live in the southwestern corner of Yunnan province, near the Laotian border.
 They generally live a little further north than most other Dai groups, and their classification is somewhat uncertain.
 Some scholars believe that they are more closely related to the Dong minority than to the Dai.

 The Kang homeland is characterized by beautiful mountains, valleys, and streams and has a subtropical, spring-like climate year round.
 The years are not divided into summers and winters but rather into rainy and dry seasons.
 Palm trees, banana trees, and bamboo grow in abundance, and the vast forests are inhabited by animals such as elephants, tigers, leopards, bears, monkeys, and peacocks.

 What are their lives like?
 The overwhelming majority of the Kang farm for a living.
 Rice, grown in irrigated fields, is by far the primary crop, but the Kang usually reap a small harvest.
-Plowing, cultivating, planting, weeding, and harvesting are still accomplished with primitive hand instruments such as iron plowshares and wooden hoes and sickles.
+Plowing, cultivating, planting, weeding, and harvesting are still accomplished with primitive hand instruments such as wooden hoes and sickles.
 Other crops include tea, cotton, sugarcane, tobacco, coffee, pineapples, and mangoes.

 Typical Kang villages have 30 to 40 households, although many settlements are larger.
 They are characterized by huge banyan trees and delicately designed Buddhist temples or pagodas.
 Among most Dai-related peoples, houses are made of bamboo and are built about six to nine feet above the ground on 21 wooden posts in three rows.
 The area below the house is used as a shelter for livestock and as a storage area.
 The walls and rafters are made of bamboo, while the roof is thatched.
 The interior of the house is divided lengthwise into two rooms.